 Explore key insights about digital sustainability:

-• ICT Sector's Environmental Impact: The Information and Technology Sector (ICT) contributes nearly 4% of global greenhouse gas (GHG) emissions, a figure on par with the aviation industry.
+• Environmental impact: The information and technology sector contributes nearly 4 per cent of global greenhouse gas emissions, a figure on par with the aviation industry.

-• Energy Sector's Carbon Footprint: Currently, the energy sector is responsible for a staggering 40% of carbon emissions worldwide, equivalent to 13.6 gigatons of CO2e.
+• Carbon footprint: The energy sector is currently responsible for a staggering 40 per cent of carbon emissions worldwide, equivalent to 13.6 gigatons of carbon dioxide equivalent.
 This figure is expected to rise, driven in part by the increasing demand resulting from digitalization.

-• E-Waste Challenge: The world generates a staggering 50 million tons of electronic waste annually, with only a meager 20% of this e-waste being recycled.
+• E-waste: The world generates a staggering 50 million tonnes of electronic waste annually, with only a meager 20 per cent of this e-waste being recycled.

-• Digitalization's Dual Impact: While closing the digital divide by 2030 is a laudable goal, it's crucial to recognize that digital technologies can have counterproductive effects on the Sustainable Development Goals (SDGs).
+• Dual impact of digitalization: While closing the digital divide by 2030 is a laudable goal, it is crucial to recognize that digital technologies can have counterproductive effects on the Sustainable Development Goals.
 This includes promoting consumption, exacerbating environmental impacts, deepening the digital divide, disrupting labour markets, and consolidating power among a select few over the majority.
 Balancing positive impacts with the mitigation of negative consequences is imperative for sustainable progress.

 What we do